jzfqiu/DolphinOS/README.md

 ## Todos

+- CI
-- Mobile support
+- Improve Mobile support
-- Unit tests for individual components
+- More tests for individual components
+- Add more fun stuff

 ## Resources